 You don't have to take a written health screen if: You have the right to buy: You can/must apply for a Medigap policy: Washington state law: 10.
 Your Medigap insurer goes bankrupt and you lose your coverage, or your Medigap plan coverage ends through no fault of your own.
-No pre-existing condition wait period Any Medigap Plan B-N (including high- deductible Plans F and G) that's OIC- approved to sell in Washington state by any insurer No later than 63 calendar days from the date your coverage ends RCW 48.66.055 (3)(D)(i)(A) & (B) (leg.wa.gov) 11.
-You leave an MA plan or drop a Medigap plan because the insurer didn't follow the rules, or it misled you.
-No pre-existing condition wait period Any Medigap Plan B-N that's OIC- approved to sell in Washington state by any insurer No later than 63 calendar days from the date your coverage ends RCW 48.66.055(3)(d) (ii)(iii) (leg.wa.gov)
+No pre-existing condition wait period Any Medigap Plan B-N (including high- deductible Plans F and G) that's OIC- approved to sell in Washington state by any insurer.
+No later than 63 calendar days from the date your coverage ends.
+RCW 48.66.055 (3)(d)(i)(A) and (B) (leg.wa.gov) Drop a Medigap plan because the insurer didn't follow the rules, or it misled you.
+No pre-existing condition wait period Any Medigap Plan B-N that's OIC- approved to sell in Washington state by any insurer.
+No later than 63 calendar days from the date your coverage ends.
+RCW 48.66.055(3)(d) (ii) and (iii) (leg.wa.gov)